Uploading or Updating data¶

 - Go to Samples menu and choose Update metadata, then Load a new file, using one of the provided template files.

-The table for Sample metadata update should contain the columns “sample name” (exactly corresponding to the samples to be updated), as well these additional variables (that may not be fulfilled): “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude”, ”longitude”.
-Users are encouraged to include any other columns with metadata variables to be associated with samples (see advantages above).
+The table for Sample metadata update should contain the columns “sample name” (exactly corresponding to the samples to be updated), as well these additional variables (that may not be fulfilled): “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude”, ”longitude”, “country, region”, “division” and/or “location”.
+If you include data for “latitude” and “longitude” AND/OR country, region, division and/or location, these will be used to geographically locate your samples in the Nextstrain Datasets.
+Still, users are encouraged to include any other columns with metadata variables to be associated with samples (see advantages above).

 You cannot update the fastq files.
 To replace the fastq files associated with a given sample, you need to delete the respective sample and upload all data (metadata plus fastq) again, i.e., create a new sample.
 You must ensure that the sample to be deleted is not inserted in any Project before deleting it.